ghostcap-gaming/radio-cooldown/README.md

 # radio-cooldown
 RIP Radio spammers.
+Allows people to use the radio but stops them from spamming it non stop.
 A Sourcemod plugin.